alx280586-lab/Idk/README.md

 If you need to host the simulator elsewhere, deploy the contents of this repository to any static hosting provider.
 No backend components are required.

+### Rebuilding the offline bundle

+Whenever you update files under `src/`, rerun `python3 scripts/build_offline_bundle.py` to refresh `dist/offline-bundle.js`.
+The script performs a lightweight transformation that converts the ES modules into a single browser-friendly script, ensuring the offline experience stays in sync with the source modules.

 ### Allowing custom hostnames

-The frontend validates `window.location.hostname` before loading the WebGL runtime.
+The frontend validates `window.location.hostname` against `INSIGHTS_WHITELIST` before loading the WebGL runtime.
 Common local development hosts—`localhost`, `127.0.0.1`, `0.0.0.0`, and `[::1]`—are permitted automatically.
 To run behind a different proxy or vanity domain, expose an allow list before the inline bootstrap script executes:

 ```html
 <script>